 yeahp!
 Thin your hair out, I went to a salon and even though it took an hour and a half to thin out my hair with a razor (I think the girl had to change razors a couple times) the end result was awesome! so much lighter on my head and easier to handle my hair.posted about 5 years ago

 I get my hair thinned as well, the first time I had it done was so surprising!
-I went from hating my hair to loving it!posted almost 5 years ago
+I went from hating my hair to loving it!posted about 5 years ago

 I agree you might want to look into thinning out your hair out if it’s straight, or that’s the way you typically style it.

 But do not thin it out if it’s textured (curly or wavy).
-That’s usually a sure-fire recipe for uncontrollable frizz.posted almost 5 years ago
+That’s usually a sure-fire recipe for uncontrollable frizz.posted about 5 years ago